By Becca Fink

 The Urban Resiliency Program believes in the importance of having an engaged public contributing to policy and local action, and that public is better equipped for decision making when they are informed, understand, and actively participate in scientific research.

 Last summer, we began the Operation Healthy Air phase of our project.
-We developed a local citizen network of air sensors to monitor temperature, humidity, and ozone.
-Partners and citizen scientists helped guide our choice of locations and research questions at workshops.
+We developed a local network of air sensors to monitor temperature, humidity, and ozone.
+Partners and community scientists helped guide our choice of locations and research questions at workshops.
 Community members then mapped out and measured the local habitat around each sensor to test how differences in amounts of trees, rivers, pools, buildings, and payment influence local air quality and temperature.
 We are now in the process of data analysis and look forward to data sharing with our participants and partners.

 Sharing data is one way of participating in the OS movement.
 The Urban Resiliency Program aims to produce a bi-monthly newsletter with detailed updates on data analysis: how the data is being analyzed, what conclusions can be drawn, and more.
 A map of our Operation Healthy Air participants has also been added to the website.

 In an effort to be continuously adapting, we invite you to tell us what you would like to see with our programs through an OS lense.
 Reach out to us on our Facebook page.